ac238/skyrmions-trial/README.md

 % Landau-Lifshitz term
 This term causes the skyrmion to spread out.
+The strength coefficient is kappa=(rho_s)/(s*n), where rho_s is the spin stiffness, s is the spin Casimir, and n is the particle number density.
 RK4 is used, but it does not conserve abs(m)=1; this is not physical and needs to be addressed.

 % Zeeman term
-For the Zeeman term, B was chosen to be uniform in the z-direction, causing the skyrmion to rotate.
+For the Zeeman term, B was chosen to be uniform in the z-direction, causing the magnetization field vectors to rotate in the xy-plane.
+The strength coefficient is gmuB=g*mu*B, where g is the g-factor, mu is the magneton, and B is the magnetic field strength.
 RK4 is used, which preserves the norm of m as 1 and conserves topological charge.

 % Pontryagin density